Auto Defect Lawyers in Los Angeles

 Defective vehicles and faulty components such as tires and brakes seriously injure and kill thousands of Americans every year.
 Federal law requires auto manufacturers to report a safety defect within five days of learning about the defect.
 Automakers have a duty and a legal responsibility to manufacture vehicles that are safe for consumers.
 When auto components or safety features in a vehicle are defective, the consumer can no longer count on the vehicle to protect him or her in the event of a crash.

-The Los Angeles auto defect lawyers at BISNAR CHASE have represented individuals who have been severely or catastrophically injured as a result of vehicle defects.
-We have represented victims who lost loved ones as a result of auto defects.
+The Los Angeles auto defect lawyers at Bisnar Chase have represented individuals who have been severely or catastrophically injured as a result of vehicle defects.
+We have represented victims who lost loved ones as a result of auto defects and recovered hundreds of millions of dollars.
+Call our experienced auto defect attorneys in Los Angeles for a FREE consultation.

 Our law firm has the financial resources and trial experience to conduct independent investigations and testing to be used in a case.
 You need a strong team of passionate personal injury lawyers who have had a successful track record of holding large automakers accountable.
+Rather than just search for 'auto defect lawyer near me', find one with the financial resources and experience to win cases.
 We are a team that is dedicated to making the world a safer place for consumers.
-If you have been seriously injured or have lost a loved one as the result of a defective auto, please contact us at 1-323-238-4683 for a free and comprehensive consultation.
+If you have been seriously injured or have lost a loved one as the result of a defective auto in Los Angeles, please contact us at 323-238-4683 for a free and comprehensive consultation.

 Examples of Safety Defects In Vehicles